-Totalitarian Arab regimes, weak and monopolized telecommunications infrastructures, armies of bots promoting fake news, increased surveillance disguised as COVID-19 tracking apps, among other challenges, have all caused quite the stir in digital communities in the MENA region.
+Totalitarian Arab regimes, monopolized telecommunications infrastructures, armies of bots promoting fake news, increased surveillance disguised as COVID-19 tracking apps, among other challenges, have all caused quite the stir in digital communities in the MENA region.
 Moved by this reality, experts from a wide range of fields passionately reported and discussed their findings, concerns, and recommendations as they reflected back on 2020.

 Bread&Net 2020nline shed light on many of the issues that threaten freedom of speech, accessibility to the internet, and digital security today.
 Discussions addressed policies pertaining to privacy, content moderation and accessibility following the expansion of the digital sphere amidst COVID-19.
 The unconference also highlighted how vulnerable communities are countering hate-speech and targeted attacks online, as well as the wave of state-backed internet shutdowns infecting the region.

 This year, we aimed for wider accessibility to all our participants by providing sign language interpretation during the sessions.
 Bread&Net also held much-needed discussions on digital inclusion for people with disabilities, where speakers warned against the growing gap between technology and digital accessibility in the region.
 They insisted that governments should pay greater attention to deploying current tools that allow for greater inclusion in the Arabic-speaking world, as there are many existing models that we can adopt here.

 Bread&Net covered five broad themes this year: policy and advocacy in difficult contexts, digital security education and practice, resilient communities, tech-knowledgy, and autonomous alternatives.
 Here are the five takeaways from Bread&Net 2020nline!

 Policy and Advocacy in Difficult Contexts